-Figure 16: Processing chain for the detection of a cellular cold air cloudiness in ASII (black) at in ASIINWP (both black and blue branches) Figure 17: IR-satellite image from 19 February 1997, 06 UTC; the fibre extends from about 40N/35W across the Atlantic to about 50N/20W; it accompanies the jet axis (black line zeroline of shear vorticity at 300 hPa) is Figure 18: Processing chain for the detection of a fibre in ASII (black) and in ASIINWP (boblack and blue parts) Figure 19: Processing chain for the detection of lee clouds in ASII (black) and in ASIINWP (boblack and blue branches) Table 6: "Meteorological content" for each conceptual model, depending on the processing branch (ASII or ASIINWP).
-In some cases it is sufficient that at least one criterion fulfilled.
-Then, 'OR' indicates the possible choice. is Table 7: Explanation for controversial classifications in ASII and ASIINWP 58 Figure 20: PGE10 analysis for 25 January 2008, 0000 UTC (ASII) 79 Figure 21: Infra-red (red) and water-vapour (blue) AMV fields as derived for input into t PGE10 analysis for 14 October 2002, 0600 UTC.
-Figure 22: Example quicklook display of ASII-NG's "probability of occurrence of tropopau folding", 13 October 2015, 1445 UTC Figure 23: Ranking diagram for ASII CM analyses: the arrows are drawn from the conceptumodel which is overwriting to that one which is overwritten.
+Figure 14: Processing chain for the detection of a Cb in ASII (black) and in ASIINWP (bot black and blue branches) Figure 15: Processing chain for the detection of an MCS in ASII (black) and in ASIINWP (bot black and blue branches) Figure 16: Processing chain for the detection of a cellular cold air cloudiness in ASII (black) and in ASIINWP (both black and blue branches) Figure 17: IR-satellite image from 19 February 1997, 06 UTC; the fibre extends from about 40N/35W across the Atlantic to about 50N/20W; it accompanies the jet axis (black line is zeroline of shear vorticity at 300 hPa) Figure 18: Processing chain for the detection of a fibre in ASII (black) and in ASIINWP (bot black and blue parts) Figure 19: Processing chain for the detection of lee clouds in ASII (black) and in ASIINWP (bot black and blue branches) Figure 20: PGE10 analysis for 25 January 2008, 0000 UTC (ASII) Figure 21: Infra-red (red) and water-vapour (blue) AMV fields as derived for input into the PGE10 analysis for 14 October 2002, 0600 UTC.
+Figure 22: Ranking diagram for ASII CM analyses: the arrows are drawn from the conceptual model which is overwriting to that one which is overwritten.
 The colours correspond to the CM which is overwriting.
-The left column comprises the frontal CMs, the right column to small and mesoscale CMs.
+The left column comprises the frontal CMs, the right column the small and mesoscale CMs.
 As an example, comma is overwritten by fibre, lee and MCS.
-On the other hand, comma analysis overwrites occlusion, WF, wave, CF, EC, cellular clouds at CBs. he he On nd Figure 24: Ranking diagram for ASIINWP CM analyses: the arrows are drawn from the conceptual model which is overwriting to that one which is overwritten.
-The colou correspond to the CM which is overwriting.
-The left column comprises the frontal CMs, the right column the small and mesoscale CMs. ırs he
+Of the other hand, comma analysis overwrites occlusion, WF, wave, CF, EC, cellular clouds an CBs.
+Figure 23: Ranking diagram for ASIINWP CM analyses: the arrows are drawn from the conceptual model which is overwriting to that one which is overwritten.
+The colour correspond to the CM which is overwriting.
+The left column comprises the frontal CMs, the right column the small and mesoscale CMs.

-Code:NWC/CDOP2/GEO/ZAMG/SCI/UM/ASII Issue: 1.0 Date: 15 October 2016 File:NWC-CDOP2-GEO-ZAMG-SCI-UM-ASII\v1.0.docx Page: 8/90
+Code:NWC/CDOP3/GEO/ZAMG/SCI/UM/ASII Issue: 1.0 Date: 21 January 2019 File:NWC-CDOP3-GEO-ZAMG-SCI-UM-ASII\v1.0.docx Page: 8/84